grame-cncm/faustdoc/mkdocs/docs/manual/optimizing.md

 };
 ```

-Then using `faust2bench -inj adapted.cpp dummy.dsp` to produce the executable.
+Using `faust2bench -inj adapted.cpp dummy.dsp`  creates the executable to be tested with `./dummy` (remember that  `dummy.dsp ` is a program that is not actually used in `-inj` mode).

 ### dynamic-faust